CoinSpace/wuc-new/_people/gregory-maxwell-bitcoin-expert.md

 img: /images/gregory-maxwell.png
 cats: [bitcoin developer]
 ---
-Gregory Maxwell is a [Bitcoin Core](/bitcoin-core/) developer and Co-Founder and Chief Technology Officer of Blockstream.
+Gregory Maxwell is a former [Bitcoin Core](/bitcoin-core/) developer, Co-Founder and former Chief Technology Officer of Blockstream.

 ## Sidechains

 Greg was one of the key architects of the two-way peg <a href="/what-are-sidechains/">which makes sidechains possible</a>.
-He has been a Bitcoin core developer since 2011, and is one of the most active reviewers of cryptographic protocol proposals in the Bitcoin industrial ecosystem.
+He was a Bitcoin core developer from 2011 to 2018, and during that period was one of the most active reviewers of cryptographic protocol proposals in the Bitcoin industrial ecosystem.

 ## Confidential Transactions

-Maxwell is currently working on [Confidential Transactions](https://people.xiph.org/~greg/confidential_values.txt) for Blockstream.
-Confidential Transactions will make transaction amounts visible to transaction participants and hide the data from the blockchain.
+Maxwell was the primary contributor to [Confidential Transactions](https://en.bitcoin.it/wiki/Confidential_transactions) for Blockstream.
+Confidential Transactions will make transaction amounts visible to transaction participants while hiding the data from the blockchain.

 ## Bitcoin Development